Think of how often we introduce ourselves, but also introduce others.

-“Tom actually introduced Michael and I. We like to keep him around because he is unreal at charades which gets him an automatic party invite every time”
+“Juan introduced Michael and me back in college.
+We like to keep him around because he is unreal at charades, which gets him many automatic party invites.”

-“Actually, you both might have a lot to talk about since I know Tom went to Italy last year and loves giving away his favorite little cafes.
-I’ve got to go check on dinner, but Tom be sure to tell her all your secret spots.”
+“You both might have a lot to talk about since I know Juan went to Italy last year and loves giving away his favorite little cafes.
+I’ve got to go check on dinner, but Juan is sure to tell her all your secret spots.”

-Now as you walk away, they actually have a variety of topics to choose from — Little Italian Cafes, Tom’s charade’s skills, what Michael was like in college, how Tom introduced us, where else Erika is going in Europe.
+Now, as you walk away, they have a variety of topics to choose from — Little Italian Cafes, Tom’s impressive charade skills, Michael’s college memories, where else Erika is going in Europe.
 If they make it to jobs, then so be it, but this goes way beyond that.

-Please, please, please set your friends up for success with a conversation that actually lights them up rather than a conversation full of pleasantries.
+Please set your friends up for success.
+They want a conversation that lights them up, not a conversation full of pleasantries.

 Anything.
 But.
 Weddings.

 Some people love their jobs and could talk about them all day.

 Others love their jobs and are crushing it in their field only to wish to remain humble.

 Some people just like to leave their work at the office.